HyperSafeD/chilly/contracts/test.md

 ---

-## 1. Constructor Tests
+## 1. Constructor Tests ✅ COMPLETED

-### Missing Tests:
+### Completed Tests:
-- [ ] **Should deploy with correct platform fee and minimum order value**
+- [x] **Should deploy with correct platform fee and minimum order value**
-  - Test that constructor sets `platformFeeBps` correctly
+  - ✅ Test that constructor sets `platformFeeBps` correctly
-  - Test that constructor sets `minOrderValue` correctly
+  - ✅ Test that constructor sets `minOrderValue` correctly
-  - Test that constructor sets `owner` to deployer address
+  - ✅ Test that constructor sets `owner` to deployer address
-  - Test that `totalOrders` starts at 0
+  - ✅ Test that `totalOrders` starts at 0

-- [ ] **Should handle edge cases in constructor**
+- [x] **Should handle edge cases in constructor**
-  - Test with platform fee of 0 (0%)
+  - ✅ Test with platform fee of 0 (0%)
-  - Test with platform fee of 1000 (10% - maximum)
+  - ✅ Test with platform fee of 1000 (10% - maximum)
-  - Test with minimum order value of 0
+  - ✅ Test with minimum order value of 0
-  - Test with minimum order value of 1 wei
+  - ✅ Test with minimum order value of 1 wei

 ---